dmitriizagurskii/fpsba-trading-bot/optibot-strategy/Readme.md

 SingleStrategyBidder requires strategy to be passed as a constructor parameter.
 If not set it uses random bid strategy.

-AbstractStrategyBidder uses following logic to calculate next bid:
+AdvancedStrategyBidder uses following logic to calculate next bid:

 - If bidder's quantity or remaining cash is greater than opponent's then use average bid strategy.
 - Use random bid strategy otherwise.